-The party seeking the review shall submit a written statement detailing the findings of fact, conclusions and procedural matters with which the party disagrees, and the party's reasons for such disagreement.
-This written statement may cover any matters raised at any step in the hearing process but may not raise new factual matters not presented at the hearing.
-The statement shall be submitted to the Appellate Review Body through the CEO at least seven (7) days prior to the scheduled date of the Appellate Review, except if such time limit is waived by the Appellate Body.
-A written statement in reply may be submitted by the other party, and, if submitted, the CEO shall provide a copy thereof to the party seeking review at least three (3) days prior to the scheduled date of the Appellate Review.
+The practitioner seeking the review shall submit a written statement detailing the findings of fact, conclusions and procedural matters with which he/she disagrees, and his/her reasons for such disagreement.
+This written statement may cover any matters raised at any step in the hearing process, but may not raise new factual matters not presented at the hearing.
+The statement shall be submitted to the Appellate Review Body through the CAO at least seven (7) days prior to the scheduled date of the Appellate Review, except if such time limit is waived by the Appellate Body.
+A written statement in reply may be submitted by the MEC or by the Board, and if submitted, the CAO shall provide a copy thereof to the practitioner at least three (3) days prior to the scheduled date of the Appellate Review.